baaihealth/opi/README.md

 ```

-## OPEval: Nine Evaluation Tasks Using the OPI Dataset
+## OPEval: Nine evaluation tasks using the OPI dataset

 To assess the effectiveness of instruction tuning with the OPI dataset, we developed OPEval, which comprises three categories of evaluation tasks.
 Each category includes three specific tasks.
 The table below outlines the task types, names, and the corresponding sizes of the training and testing sets.